If you want to help a person who’s been sexually harmed the best thing you can do is be someone they can trust and not make any judgements.

 Supporting someone making a Police complaint

-- Make sure they have breaks during their interview.
+- Make sure they have regular breaks.

 - Help them deal with any emotions.